-Grandparents do not have an automatic “right” to see their grandchildren.
+Grandparents’ rights are not automatic and they do not have an automatic “right” to see their grandchildren.
 Grandparents who are denied the opportunity to spend time with their grandchildren are able to seek a Child Arrangements Order (CAO) from the Court.

-However, they will be expected to have attempted to reach an agreement with the parents through mediation before applying to court.
-If mediation fails for any reason an application can be made to court.
+However, they will be expected to have attempted to reach an agreement with the parents through mediation before applying to the court.
+If mediation fails for any reason an application can be made to the court.

 The grandparents have to seek the permission of the Court to apply for a CAO governing arrangements for contact unless:

 - Their grandchild has lived with them for three years;

 - There is a CAO providing for the grandchild to live with them; or